 - 9.3 Entry Level Exception Sites were introduced in the NPPF in 2018.
 These sites are outside of but adjacent to existing settlements, on land that is not already allocated for housing.
-The expectation is that this will enable development on cheaper land, thereby delivering affordable homes; all homes on Entry Level Exception Sites must be affordable. - 9.4 As confirmed by Paragraph: 025 Reference ID: 70-025-20210524 of Planning Practice Guidance, Entry Level Exception Sites cannot come forward in areas that are designated as Green Belt land, or identified as Designated Rural Areas. - 9.5 For East Staffordshire this means that entry level exception sites will only be considered in the following locations: - Burton on Trent parishes (not including Branston) - Stretton - Outwoods, - Rolleston on Dove - Tutbury - Uttoxeter - The small area of the village core of Barton Under Needwood not covered by the Designated Rural Area Designation
+The expectation is that this will enable development on cheaper land, thereby delivering affordable homes; all homes on Entry Level Exception Sites must be affordable. - 9.4 As confirmed by Paragraph: 025 Reference ID: 70-025-20210524 of Planning Practice Guidance, Entry Level Exception Sites cannot come forward in areas that are designated as Green Belt land, or identified as Designated Rural Areas. - 9.5 For East Staffordshire this means that entry level exception sites will only be considered in the following locations: - Burton on Trent parishes (not including Branston) - Stretton - Outwoods, - Rolleston on Dove - Tutbury

+- Uttoxeter - The small area of the village core of Barton Under Needwood not covered by the Designated Rural Area Designation

 This is because other locations in the borough are Designated Rural Areas or Green Belt land, where only rural exception sites will be considered in accordance with national guidance.
+A map of the Designated Rural Areas in the Borough is included in Section 12 of this document and is included as part of the Council's web based interactive planning mapping.

-9.6 The NPPF states that local planning authorities should support the development of entry-level exception sites, suitable for first time buyers (or those looking to rent their first home), unless the need for such homes is already being met within the authority's area.
-These sites should be on land which is not already allocated for housing and should:

-- a) comprise of entry-level homes that offer one or more types of affordable housing as defined in Annex 2 of this Framework; and - b) be adjacent to existing settlements, proportionate in size to them^{7,} not compromise the protection given to areas or assets of particular importance in this Framework, and comply with any local design policies and standards. - 9.7 It is important that applicants who make an application for an entry-level exception site demonstrate that the need for such homes is not being met.
-It is also important that applicants refer to the Strategic Housing Market Area Assessment which concludes on the affordable housing need for the Borough.
+- 9.6 The NPPF states that local planning authorities should support the development of entry-level exception sites, suitable for first time buyers (or those looking to rent their first home), unless the need for such homes is already being met within the authority's area.
+These sites should be on land which is not already allocated for housing and should: - a) comprise of entry-level homes that offer one or more types of affordable housing as defined in Annex 2 of this Framework; and - b) be adjacent to existing settlements, proportionate in size to them7, not compromise the protection given to areas or assets of particular importance in this Framework, and comply with any local design policies and standards. - 9.7 It is important that applicants who make an application for an entry-level exception site demonstrate that the need for such homes is not being met.
+It is also important that applicants refer to the Strategic Housing Market Area Assessment which sets out the affordable housing need for the Borough.
 Much of the need in the Borough is for affordable rent, not affordable home ownership. - 9.8 Although Local Plan Policy SP18 was written with regard to Rural Exception Sites, the principles set out in that policy should be taken into account when considering the suitability and sustainability of Entry Level Exception Sites.